sjsrey/ors/ors_address.md

 There are important concerns regarding the protection of personal information on the one hand, and the rich set of empirical analyses that micro data support on the other.
 A number of strategies have been explored to strike this balance.
 Anonymization of public records attempt to minimize the risk of revealing information about individuals.
-However, this has its limit as a number of high profile failures have demonstrated.
+However, this has its limits as a number of high profile failures have demonstrated.

-One example being the case of the State of Massachusetts Group Insurance Commission (GIC) responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
+One example was the case of the State of Massachusetts Group Insurance Commission (GIC), the agency responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
 As part of that effort GIC anonymized data by removal of names, addresses, and Social Security numbers before releasing to researchers.
 What remained in the released data were ZIP code, birth date and gender of each person along with diagnoses and prescription information.
 A researcher was able to purchase a voter registration list for Cambridge for $20 that contained the name, address, ZIP code, birth date and gender of each voter.